 Looking to unload the responsibility of maintaining your Jamf Pro environment?
 As the number of devices at your organization increases, so does the need for scalable, globally available services to manage them.
 Jamf offers customers the ability to host Jamf Pro Servers and Jamf Pro services in Jamf Cloud.
 You handle the inventory, deployment and security of Apple devices in your environment.
 We’ll handle the infrastructure.
 Want to learn more about what it can do for you?
-We asked a few Jamf Heroes about their experiences before and after making the move to Jamf Cloud and wanted to share their stories.
+We asked a few Jamf Heroes about their experiences before and after making the move to Cloud MDM and wanted to share their stories.

 Before migrating to the cloud, Tracy DiLossi of the Ridley School District in Pennsylvania, described the challenges that came with updates involving a complex environment.